-Additionally, the Group adopts measurements to manage market risk arising from credit trading activities through Jump to Default ("JTD") limits and Credit Spread ("CS") PV01.
-JTD measures the immediate impact to the value of the portfolio during a credit event such as an issuer default while CS PV01 measures the value of the portfolio when the credit spread changes by 1 basis point.
+For traded credit risk, the Group adopts measures of Jump-to-Default ("JTD") and credit spread sensitivity to a basis point ("CS01").
+JTD measures the immediate impact to the value of the portfolio during a credit event (e.g. issuer default) while CS01 measures the change in value of the portfolio when the credit spread changes by 1 basis point.

-Dealers are to adhere to the limits set at all times and are strictly prohibited from transacting any non-permissible instruments or activities as stipulated in the approved policies.

-A robust escalation process to designated authorities is established to ensure prompt actions are taken for any non-adherence.
-Monthly reports are escalated and presented to senior management/Committee for further deliberation.
+- The Group's approved policies require disciplined trading conduct.
+Dealers are to adhere to the limits set at all times and are strictly prohibited from transacting in any non-permissible instruments/activities as stipulated in the approved policies. - In the event that trading risks require to be brought to management attention, there is a robust escalation process to inform designated authorities to ensure prompt action is taken for any non-adherence.
+Monthly reports are escalated and presented to Senior Management/committee for further deliberation.